FRELIMO: Movement towards democratic socialism (1989–2000)

 In 1992 Frelimo implemented a voluntary quota system like many other "post-conflict countries that had left-leaning parties in power with longstanding commitments to gender equality."
-Frelimo’s quota system requires that 30% of the candidates running for the National Assembly under Frelimo’s leadership must be women.
-There is “equal distribution of women’s names (every third name is a woman’s) through the candidate lists.”
-Equal distribution on lists are called “zebra lists” and this type of list has proven to be important to the success of quota systems.
+Frelimo's quota system requires that 30% of the candidates running for the National Assembly under Frelimo's leadership must be women.
+There is "equal distribution of women's names (every third name is a woman's) through the candidate lists."
+Equal distribution on lists are called "zebra lists" and this type of list has proven to be important to the success of quota systems.
 The adoption of the quota system has resulted in steady growth since its implementation.
 In 1994 women made up 26% of the national parliament, in 1999 they made up 30%, and in 2004, women won 35%, in 2015 women won 40% of the parliamentary seats.
-Mozambique is ranked twelfth in the world and fourth in Africa for women’s involvement in its national parliament.
+Mozambique is ranked twelfth in the world and fourth in Africa for women's involvement in its national parliament.

 Throughout the mid to late 1990s, FRELIMO moved towards democratic socialist views (officially adopting it at the 10th Party Congress), as further liberalisation continued the government received further support and aid from countries such as the United Kingdom and United States.
 Mozambique became a member of the Commonwealth of Nations, despite not being a former British colony, for its role in ensuring the independence of Zimbabwe in 1980.

 In the 1999 general election, Chissano was re-elected as President of Mozambique with 52.3% of the vote, while FRELIMO secured 133 of 250 parliamentary seats.

-2000s onwards
+21st century

 In early 2001 Chissano announced his intention to not stand for the 2004 presidential election, although the constitution permitted him to do so.

 In 2002, during its 8th Congress, the party selected Armando Guebuza as its candidate for the presidential election held on 1–2 December 2004.
 As expected given FRELIMO's majority status, he won, gaining about 60% of the vote.
 At the legislative elections of the same date, the party won 62.0% of the popular vote and 160 of 250 seats in the national assembly.

 RENAMO and some other opposition parties made claims of election fraud and denounced the result.
 International observers (among others, members of the European Union Election Observation Mission to Mozambique and the Carter Center) supported these claims, criticizing the National Electoral Commission (CNE) for failing to conduct fair and transparent elections.
 They listed numerous cases of improper conduct by the electoral authorities that benefited FRELIMO.
 However, the EU observers concluded that the elections shortcomings probably did not affect the presidential election's final result.